Mobile app business plans

 How technology can either positively or negatively impact the introduction of a product or service into a marketplace is assessed here.
 These factors include technological advancements, lifecycle of technologies, the role of the Internet, and the spending on technology research by the government.

-What is your app’s unique selling point?
+4. Define your app’s unique selling point (USP)

 So what problem does your app actually solve?
 What makes it different from all the other apps out there?
 Any why will someone download your app rather than another, similar one?